Summer 2018 Application Deadline: April 1 The earlier you submit your application the better

-The winter application deadline is January 18, 2017.
-The summer application deadline is April 1, 2017.
-Application materials should be submitted as soon as possible.
-All materials should be submitted to email@example.com.
+The summer application deadline is April 1, 2018.
+The earlier the application materials are submitted the better.
+All materials should be submitted to firstname.lastname@example.org.
 Once a complete application has been received, the Festival will contact each applicant to set up a Skype interview.

-Upon completion of these materials, we will arrange an interview via Skype or, if possible, in our offices.
+Upon completion of these materials, we will arrange an interview via Skype or, if possible, in our office.

 • Jackson Hole WILD interns receive a modest stipend and may receive school credit for their work.
 All interns are responsible for their own transportation and lodging.

 • After a successful intern evaluation, an intern will receive a letter of recommendation.
-If an internship extends through the 2017 Festival, the intern will have the opportunity to work during & participate in the event.
-Lodging and some meals are provided during the week of the Festival.
+If an internship extends through the 2018 Summit, the intern will have the opportunity to work during & participate in the event.
+Lodging and some meals are provided during the week of the Summit.

 For further details about internship opportunities or to email a completed application, email email@example.com